-Filled with sweet bananas and homemade toffee sauce, these banoffee brownies are super-moist and delicious!
+Filled with sweet, overripe bananas and homemade toffee sauce, these banoffee brownies are easy to make, super moist and so delicious!

 I couldn’t wait any longer to create my own brownie recipe!
 My go-to recipe by Gordon Ramsay I’ve used for years (my first ever bake actually!).
 It has served me well and is very popular with my friends, but I wanted to try to create a better version.
 To somehow take them next-level by combining other flavours – so my banoffee brownies were born!